soedinglab/binning_benchmarking/util/README.md

 	--single            Process input as single-end reads.
 (Optional) By default, paired-end reads are expected unless this flag is set.

-	--strobealign       Alignment is generated from stobealign.
+	--strobealign       Alignment is generated from stobealign with `--eqx` flag.
 (Optional, default=bowtie2)

 	--only-mapids       Output only the mapped pairs of read and contig identifiers.
 (Optional) This flag restricts the output to just the IDs of reads and mapped contigs.